vitessio/website/content/en/docs/user-guides/topology-service.md

 After the extension to two cells, the original topo service contains both the global topology data, and the first cell topology data.
-The more symmetrical configuration we're after would be to split that original service into two: a global one that only contains the global data (spread across both cells), and a local one to the original cells.
+The more symmetrical configuration we are after would be to split that original service into two: a global one that only contains the global data (spread across both cells), and a local one to the original cells.
 To achieve that split: